getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 ## Updates

-Since .NET runs as compiled bytecode we must recompile the .cs file to a new DLL when we make changes.
+Since .NET runs as compiled bytecode we must recompile the .cs file to a new DLL when we make changes to our modules.

 ## Makefile